Lusito/tsx-dom/packages/tsx-dom-ssr-demo/src/custom-elements/README.md

-# SSR Demo Project Custom Elements
+# Custom Elements

-This is a demo project for using custom-elements in combination with tsx-dom-ssr.
+This folder is the entire frontend-code for the demo project using custom-elements.

 - It includes scatman for fast page transitions
 - It includes a custom-element to change the page on dropdown changes.